After months of research, we came up with the most definitive bucket list of hotels. We had one crucial criterion, and that is experience.

-Bill Murray and Scarlet Johansson drinking at the Park Hyatt Tokyo Bar in the Lost In Translation movie
+Bill Murray and Scarlet Johansson are drinking at the Park Hyatt Tokyo Bar in the Lost In Translation movie.

 Sure, it's not a cheap place to stay for the night, but it's one of those nights that you will never forget.
 Just look at this view!

 Visiting Machu Picchu is on your bucket list, fair enough.
 Halfway to Cusco, you will find this somewhat crazy lodge that wants you to spend the night in sleeping pods hanging from the cliff.

 You'll need to climb up to your "room".
 Your reward will be the stunning views of the Sacred Valley and all the stories you will be able to tell your friends about it.

 Back to Sweden, back to nature.
 What is STF Eco Lodge all about?
 It's where you can connect with nature without any comfort and luxury you are used to at traditional hotels.